FOSSCODY-1/R.S.Wickramasuriya/README.md

 This is very much understandable and also could be easilly taken for further developement.

+## How to use

+This is a web application.
+Therefore this can run using a web browser.

 ## SCREENSHOTS

 ![Singleplayer Game](main/sp.JPG)

 ![Multiplayer Game](main/mp.JPG)

+## Contributions

+Contributions are always welcome.
+Read the CONTRIBUTING.md file.

 ## License